qianyizh/ElasticReconstruction/README.txt

 I scanned the scenes and reconstructed them.
 Just use them if you like.

-Please cite our ICCV 2013 paper "Elastic Fragments for Dense Scene Reconstruction" if you use our code or data.
+Please cite our ICCV 2013 paper "Elastic Fragments for Dense Scene Reconstruction" and/or our CVPR 2014 paper "Simultaneous Localization and
+Calibration: Self-Calibration of Consumer Depth Cameras" if you use our code or data.

 ===============================================================================
 Modules